Jose01000111/Day-2-Creating-User-Accounts-and-Groups/README.md

 </p>
 ___________________________________________________________________________________________________________

+#### 2. Create User Accounts in ☁️ Active Directory 🖥️

+Next, I opened Active Directory Users and Computers (ADUC) on the server.
+For each user, I right-clicked the relevant Organizational Unit (OU), selected New > User, and filled out the user details, such as First Name, Last Name, Username, and Password.
+After completing each account, I unchecked the User must change password at next logon option and clicked Finish.
+I repeated this process for all users.

 <p align="center">
 <img src="https://i.imgur.com/dC6Ll1R.png" alt="osTicket logo"/>
 </p>

-#### 2. Create User Accounts in ☁️ Active Directory 🖥️

- •	Open Active Directory Users and Computers (ADUC) on your server.

- •	For each user:

-1. Right-click the relevant Organizational Unit (OU) (e.g., Admin, HR, IT, Operations, or Mascot).

-2. Select New > User.

-3. Fill out the user details (First Name, Last Name, Username, Password).

-4. Uncheck User must change password at next logon (we'll configure this later).

-5. Click Finish to create the user.

-6. Repeat for all users (John, Jane, Bob, Alice, and Staley).

 ___________________________________________________________________________________________________________
 #### 3. Assign Users to Security Groups 🔑